“Sri Lanka Otherwise?: Resituating Topography and Temporality”:

-The 2013 Sri Lanka Graduate Conference will be held on December 6th and 7th at the Center for South Asia at Stanford University.
+The 2014 Sri Lanka Graduate Conference will be held on November 7th and 8th at the Center for South Asia at Stanford University.
 The conference is co-funded by the American Institute for Sri Lankan Studies and the Center for South Asia, Stanford.
-As with the three previous graduate conferences, this workshop will bring together graduate students both in the final writing up stage and pre-research/planning stages from a variety of disciplines and institutions.
+As with the four previous graduate conferences, this workshop will bring together graduate students both in the final writing up stage and pre-research/planning stages from a variety of disciplines and institutions.
 The graduate conference aims to enhance intellectual exchange on Sri Lanka; emphasize the production of empirical and non-sectarian knowledge; focus attention on recent transformations of key concepts; strengthen and build a new cohort of researchers (and research) across disciplines and institutions; and strengthen relationships between American graduate students and local intellectual circles in Sri Lanka.

 In 2014 our theme is Sri

 Lanka Otherwise?
 Resituating Topography and Temporality.
 In keeping